Neymar, Nike part ways after 15 years

 PSG paid 222 million euros to bring him from Barcelona in 2017.

-Forbes magazine, which ranks him the world’s seventh highest-paid celebrity, estimates his earnings for this year at $95.5 million (Sh10.3bn), including endorsement deals.
+Forbes magazine, which ranks him the world’s seventh highest-paid celebrity, estimates his earnings for this year at $95.5 million, including endorsement deals.

 Neymar signed his first deal with Nike as a youth standout at Brazilian side Santos, which sold him to Barcelona in 2013.